goadesign/pulse/examples/pool/README.md

 $ go run examples/pool/producer/main.go
 ```

 The above starts and stops two jobs.
-The first job is handled by the first worker,
+The first job is handled by the first
-and the second job is handled by the second worker.
+worker, and the second job is handled by the second worker.
+The producer also
+sends a job-scoped notification to the worker that owns the second job.

+For keyed work that should be routed by the worker hash ring without creating a
+durable job, use `DispatchMessage` instead of `NotifyWorker`.

 Finally in the same terminal used above run the following command: